-As entertainment technology offers kids more ways to connect, it is important parents understand the risks and how to safely get the most out of these devices in the home.
+(Pocket-lint) - As entertainment technology offers kids more ways to connect, it is important that parents understand the risks and how to safely get the most out of these devices in the home.

 If you understand what each console is capable of, you can rest safe in the knowledge that the new console is being used responsibly.
 Forewarned is forearmed, so to speak.

-Beyond the interactive gaming experiences, apps and services are available on PlayStation 4 and Xbox One.
-They enable users to stream video and audio from a wide range of providers and share voice, video and recorded gameplay content.
+Beyond the interactive gaming experiences, apps and services are available on PlayStation 5, PS4, Xbox Series X and S, and Xbox One.
+These enable users to stream video and audio from a wide range of providers and share voice, video and recorded gameplay content.

 This can range from spoken communication with other players in a game to sharing images on social networks.

-The PS4 and Xbox One can each also access video content via video streaming apps, such as Now TV, BBC iPlayer, Netflix and Amazon Prime Video.
-The Nintendo Switch has just the one service, YouTube.
+The PS5, PS4, Xbox Series X/S and Xbox One can each also access video content via video streaming apps, such as Now TV, BBC iPlayer, Netflix and Amazon Prime Video.
+The Nintendo Switch has just a couple of services, YouTube and Crunchyroll.

 Allowable access to any of these will vary from family to family.
 Therefore, it’s important that parents spend time with the console when it first enters the home - before the kids are let loose on it - to set-up accounts and access for each family member.